WeblateOrg/weblate/docs/devel/translations.rst

 .. note::

-   There the variant source string has to at most 768 characters long.
-This is technical limitation due to compatibility with MySQL database.
+   The variant source string has to be at most 768 characters long.
+This is a technical limitation due to compatibility with MySQL database.

 .. seealso::